 This is an event I never, ever want to miss.

-After my dizzyingly amazing weekend at Spier spent with amazing people and witnessing so much creativity, there was another final cherry on the top.
-My book sold out at the book shop on Sunday.
+After my dizzyingly amazing weekend at Spier spent with amazing people and witnessing so much creativity, there was another final cherry on top.
+My book sold out at the bookshop on Sunday.
 Yipee.